jzuhone/pyxsim/doc/source/source_models.rst

 Line Emission Sources
 ---------------------

-``LineSourceModel`` assumes that the emission is occuring at a single energy, and that it may or may not be broadened by thermal or other motions:
+:class:`~pyxsim.source_models.LineSourceModel` assumes that the emission is occuring at a single energy, and that it may or may not be broadened by thermal or other motions:

 .. math::